 Yes.
 Washington allows drivers to take defensive driving courses for a possible reduction in the cost of their insurance premiums.
 Classes can also be used to fulfill legal obligations or to prevent traffic tickets from appearing on your record.
 Classes can be completed at a commercial driver’s training school or from an approved online provider.

-You can reduce your monthly insurance costs by shopping around and comparing rates, selecting the right car and level of coverage, choosing a higher deductible in exchange for a lower premium, maintaining a good driving record and credit history, and applying for special discounts.
+You can reduce your car insurance costs by shopping around and comparing rates, selecting the right car and level of coverage, choosing a higher deductible in exchange for a lower premium, maintaining a good driving record and credit history, and applying for special discounts.